mediocregopher/ginger/README.md

 A semicolon delimits the beginning of a comment.
 Anything after the semicolon till the end of the line is discarded by the parser:
 ```
-;I am a comment
+;I'm a comment
-"I'm a string"
+"I'm a string" ;I'm another comment!
 ```